 Tenderness would be present over the injured part.

-With severe ankle injury, such as from a motor vehicle accident, dislocation of the ankle joint can occur.
+With a severe ankle injury, such as from a motor vehicle accident, dislocation of the ankle joint can occur.
 Ankle dislocation is a serious injury and generally requires a surgical repair.
 A dislocated ankle occurs when there is complete damage and disruption of the ligaments that support the ankle joint.

 Tendinitis or tendonitis) is inflammation of the tendon.
 Common tendons around the ankle to be involved by tendinopathy [a better term which includes both tendinosis and tendinitis] are the Achilles tendon, the posterior tibial tendon, or the peroneal tendon.